codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 4: Configure Git credentials for Hybrid GitOps Runtime
 Configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime.
-This is the first of the three steps needed to complete installing Hybrid GitOps Runtimes, the others being to add a Git user token and configure the Runtime as an Argo Application, described in the next steps.
+This is the first of the three steps needed to complete installing Hybrid GitOps Runtimes, the others being to add a Git user token and configure the Runtime as an Argo Application, described in the steps that follow this one.

-Git credentials include authorizing access to Git through OAuth2 or a Git Runtime token, and optionally configuring SSH access to the Git installation repo for the Runtime.
+Git credentials include authorizing access to Git repositories through OAuth2 or a Git Runtime token, and optionally configuring SSH access to the Git installation repo for the Runtime.

-**Git authorization**
+##### Git OAuth2 authorization
-* OAuth2 authorization is possible if your admin has registered an OAuth Application for Codefresh.
+OAuth2 authorization is possible if your admin has registered an OAuth Application for Codefresh.
 See [OAuth2 setup for GitOps]({{site.baseurl}}/docs/administration/account-user-management/oauth-setup/).

+##### Git access token authorization
-* Git access token authentication requires you to generate an access token in your Git provider account for the GitOps Runtime, with the correct scopes.
-See [GitOps Runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-runtime-token-scopes).
+Git access token authentication requires you to generate an access token in your Git provider account for the GitOps Runtime with the required scopes.
+For detailed information on Git Runtime token, including using tokens with custom scopes, review [GitOps Runtime token scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-runtime-token-scopes).

-**SSH access to Git**
+##### SSH access to Git
 By default, Git repositories use the HTTPS protocol.
 You can also use SSH to connect Git repositories by entering the SSH private key.
 When SSH is configured for a GitOps Runtime, on creating/editing Git-Source applications, you can select HTTPS OR SSH as the protocol to connect to the Git repository.
 See [Repository URL in Application Source definitions]({{site.baseurl}}/docs/deployments/gitops/create-application/#source).